Butler vs. Texas Tech: Odds, spread, over/under - November 30

 - Butler is 79th in college basketball in terms of its odds to win the national championship (+30000), much lower than according to the computer rankings (43rd).

+- The implied probability of Butler winning the national championship, based on its +30000 moneyline odds, is 0.3%.

-- Butler has a 0.3% chance of winning the national championship, based on its moneyline odds.
+- Texas Tech has a 0.7% chance of winning the national championship, based on its moneyline odds.

 Check out all the futures bets available at BetMGM!